Setting the standards for high quality care in the home.

 Our induction training programme covers the following:

-- Manual handling - carers learn the theory and legislation surrounding moving and handling, before a highly practical session which focuses on safe moving and handling operations and use of supportive equipment.
+Manual Handling – carers learn the theory and legislation surrounding moving and handling, before a highly practical session which focuses on safe moving and handling operations and use of supportive equipment.
+Falls prevention and best practise relating to preventing falls is also covered during this session.

 Once a professional carer is placed with a client, there is a further twelve weeks training in placement when a carer will be monitored, coached and assessed by an expert Regional Care Manager.
 Mentoring, on-going specialist training, refresher training and professional development are all also offered.